Eiriksmal/lawler-dot-io-template/content/2019/long-form-websites-and-typography.md

 In fact, that's the second point in the quote I led off with.
 "I don't understand why I'm being forced to scroll."
 Though we can be assured Mr. Holmes is willing to scroll on a computer to read long articles, most of the people on the internet can't be bothered.
 Buzzfeed knows this.
 Medium.com knows this, too.

 But is there another form of consumer?
-Is there a form of content on the internet that takes longer than 5 minute sto read?
+Is there a form of content on the internet that takes longer than 5 minutes to read?
 Is anyone writing longer articles that repulse the casual surfer, mindlessly flicking through links on their iPhone X?
 Apparently, such a fiend does exist!
 Quietly typing away, hundreds of individuals are crafting articles designed to be truly thought-provoking, to stand the test of time and Deserve To Be Read decades later.

 Gwern's <label for="mn-metoo" class="margin-toggle">&#8853;</label><input type="checkbox" id="mn-metoo" class="margin-toggle"><span class="marginnote">I, too, quietly tidy up these <del>humble</del> scrivings, tightening them over time.
 Full edit histories, with explanatory commit messages, are [in GitHub](https://github.com/Eiriksmal/lawler-dot-io/tree/main/content) for interested parties.</span> taken this approach to the next level---he continuously updates his posts as he learns new information on the topic.
 His experiments will have periodic updates for years.
 Years!